superruzafa/visual-scala-reference/_functions/segmentLength.md

 }
 ~~~

-`prefixLength` returns the length of the largest segment of elements starting at `j` that satisfy a predicate `p`.
+`segmentLength` returns the length of the largest segment of elements starting at `j` that satisfy a predicate `p`.

 <figure class="diagram">
   <img src="images/segmentLength.svg" alt="segmentLength function">